-My research interests mainly lie in a part of mathematics known as combinatorics, and in various related areas.
-I spend much of my time thinking about graphs, networks and other discrete structures, both from a structural and from a probabilistic perspective.
-This sometimes leads me into looking at algorithms, and into connections with statistical physics.
+My research interests lie mainly in combinatorics and graph theory, and in related areas of probability, algorithms and statistical physics.
+I spend much of my time thinking about graphs and networks and other discrete structures, both from a structural and from a probabilistic perspective.